SAP-archive/teched2021-DAT163/exercises/ex2/README.md

 # Hands-on - Part 2

-In this exercise, we will create...
+In this exercise, you will continue to interact with the enriched dataset you created in the previous part.
+You will first modify the recipe you used to create that dataset, schedule a publication so it can take into account potential metadata changes in the future.
+Then you will create rules and a rulebook to visually track the data quality issues that were found.
+Finally you will curate the data.

 ## Modify Preparation

-After completing these steps you will have created...
+After completing these steps you will have modified your data preparation recipe to further isolate the data quality issues on a specific column.
+Then you will schedule a publication of this dataset to take into account potantial metadata changes in the future.

 1. Click 'View Preparation'.
 <br>![](/exercises/ex2/images/Ex02_Part01_01.png)